-- Replace rigid
+- Replace rigid structures

-structures with fluid processes.
+with fluid processes.

 Most organizational charts are out-of-date before they are printed.
 Instead of adopting rigid structures, organizations should become more fluid.
 Instead of fixed job descriptions, assemble teams as needed to solve problems and work on projects.
 Change the composition of these teams as the need for ideas and resources change.

-- Stay light on your
+- Stay light on your feet.